From Zero To Upside Down Step By Step. The Most Effective Handstand Progression

 We will go into details about what are the exact exercises included and why.

 Note that inside The Movement Athlete program we create your own training program based on your assessment and give you daily workouts – so you don’t need to think about any of these.
-You can try TMA for free for 7 days here.
+You can try TMA for free here.

 FREESTANDING HANDSTAND PREREQUISITE: